thorstenspringhart/GuggyRocketChat/README.md

 On the webhook config screen, set the following values:

 ##### Trigger Words
-Set the trigger words on which the command should be fired e.g. `/guggy`.
+Set the trigger words on which the command should be fired e.g. `!guggy`.

 ##### URLs
-In this field you must enter `http://text2gif.guggy.com/guggify`
+In this field you must enter: `http://text2gif.guggy.com/guggify`

+##### Avatar URL
+To get the Guggy logo on the bot, enter: `http://res.guggy.com/logo_128.png`

 ##### Token
 Add your Guggy API Key here.
-API Keys can be obtained via api@guggy.com.
+API Keys can be obtained via: `api@guggy.com`

 ##### Script Enabled
-This value mus be true
+This value must be `true`

 ##### Script
 Now insert the complete code of the file `GuggyIntegration.js` into this field.